 But – I don’t know the first thing about playing the piano…how will I help my child practice?!

 For the first several lessons, you will be given the same lesson as your child.
 You get to learn too!

 How much should I practice?

 To feel encouraged and successful as a student, Little Music follows Suzuki’s mantra “only practice on the days you eat.”.
 However, practicing less than five times per week will likely result in much slower progress and understandably, frustration.
-A beginning student should not practice longer than 5-10 minutes a day, and build up from there.
+A young beginning student should not practice longer than 5-10 minutes a day, and build up from there.

 Can my Great Aunt Ethel bring my child to our piano lessons, instead of me?